Casa Grande Motorcycle Insurance

 Tips for Saving Money on Your Motorcycle Insurance

-Many factors can play a role in determining the cost of your motorcycle policy, such as being a graduate of a rider-training course, your age, your driving record, where you live, and the type of motorcycle you own.
+Many factors play a role in determining the cost of your motorcycle policy.
+These factors include your age, your driving record, where you live, and the type of motorcycle you own.
 These considerations have the potential to increase or decrease your rates.
 But there are also actions you can take to help lower your rates.

-- Take a class.
 If you have had an accident in the past or are under the age of 25, it may be a good idea to take a Motorcycle Safety Foundation rider course.
-Graduates of this type of course may see 10 to 15 percent savings on their motorcycle policy.
+Graduates of this type, of course, may see 10 to 15 percent savings on their motorcycle policy.

-- Ask about discounts.
 Sometimes you can get a discount for being a member of an organization like the American Motorcycle Association or the Honda Riders Club of America.
 Some companies also offer a multi-bike discount.
-Also, if you’re over the age of 25, you should be able to pay less for motorcycle policy than someone who is 21 or 22.
+Also, if you’re over the age of 25, you should be able to pay less for a motorcycle policy than someone younger.

-- Remember that the type of motorcycle you have, how old it is, how often you ride it and where you store it can also affect your monthly premium.
+Remember that the type of motorcycle you have, how old it is, how often you ride it, and where you store it can also affect your monthly premium.
 If your bike has older parts that are expensive to replace, you may pay more for your premium.
 Likewise, if you find that you aren’t riding as much as you used to, you might be able to get a discount if you report that your bike is parked and stored.

 At Gebhardt Insurance Group, we are here to make sure you are safely insured on the road.
-Our role is to shop around for discounts to help you find the best value around.
+Our role is to shop around for discounts to help you find the best value available.
 Call us now or get your free quote online!